DIVERSITY IS OUR STRENGTH

 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.

-FILM MAKERS, ACTORS, AND ANYONE INVOLVED IN THE ARTS: you need to continue to update your programs so that you can communicate with the folks that also use the latest versions of these programs: MS Word:
+FILM MAKERS, ACTORS, AND ANYONE INVOLVED IN THE ARTS: you need to continue to update your programs so that you can communicate with the folks that also use the latest versions of their programs.

 KENTUCKIANA